anybodesign/sliding-faq/readme.txt

 To display your FAQ use the shortcode [sliding_faq] in a page or a post.
 By default, the questions are wrapped inside a *H2* HTML tag.
 If you want to have *H3* instead, just add the attribute *heading* to the shortcode, for example: `[sliding_faq heading='h3']`.
 You can create different topics for your FAQ using the custom taxonomy *FAQ Topics*, this way you can display multiple FAQ.
-To do so, add the *topic* attribute to the shortcode with the name of you topic, for example: `[sliding_faq topic='Accessibility']`.
+To do so, add the *topic* attribute to the shortcode with the name of your topic(s), for example: `[sliding_faq topic='Accessibility, SEO']`.
 You can of course use both attributes: `[sliding_faq heading='h3' topic='Accessibility']`.

 = Translations =